image7

 image1-2

-• Add chickpeas to a small mixing bowl and toss with 1 Tbsp oil, tava fry masala, salt, coconut sugar, and turmeric (optional).
-Place on one half of baking sheet.
+Add the chickpeas to a small mixing bowl and toss with 1 tbsp oil, tava fry masala, salt, coconut sugar, and turmeric (optional).
+Spread them out on one half of the baking sheet.

 image3-2